kevinbcoleman/kick-the-bucket/README.md

 3. May 13 2021
    - Tackling Login Authentication
    - Login Authentication is hurting my brain.
 Am I just overthinking it?
+4. May 14 2021
+   - Login Authentication understandment came to me in the dead of night as I was about to go sleep.
+Ruined my sleep but I hit a break through.

 ### Challenges
 1. Login Authentication: